a-elnemr/software-enginners-task/README.md

 # Software Engineers Task

+# How to submit your challenge?

+- Create private repository on Github.
+- Create a new branch and push your commits to as you would do in a real-world task.
+- Reply to the task email with repository link to confirm you already finished the task.

 # User **Feed**

 The idea of this project is to implement a solution for discovering user feed based on followed users